Case study

 My workflow moves between Figma, Claude Code, and Codex depending on what I'm solving.
 On the search redesign I went back and forth using the Figma MCP plugin, building in code, pulling it back into Figma to fix padding and spacing, then bringing corrections back into code.
 The two tools feed each other.
 I get to see my designs come to life exactly the way I imagined them, instead of waiting for an engineer to translate them and hoping their version matches mine.

 Designing in code has one annoying limitation though: it's linear.
 Every iteration overwrites the last one and you lose the trail of how and why the design got there.
-So I built Protocanvas, a canvas tool where each version lives as a live, rendered node and the whole evolution stays visible.
+The fix I built for myself is Protocanvas, a canvas that keeps every version live and visible side by side, so the whole evolution stays in front of you instead of getting overwritten.
+The chart prototypes earlier in this case study were built this way, with Protocanvas and Claude Code.

 05 / Learnings